 Table of Contents [+/-]

-If you have trouble getting the server to start, see Section 3.1.3, “Starting and Troubleshooting the MySQL Server”.
+If you have trouble starting the server, see Section 3.5, “Troubleshooting Problems Starting the MySQL Server”.

 When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Chapter 4, The MySQL Access Privilege System, and Chapter 5, MySQL User Account Management.